 If you really want to serve your readers with valuable posts that are engaging and informative, then generating new ideas for such posts is one art that you will have to master.

 You may not be able to do that instantly.
 But you will definitely learn how to do it with time and practice.

 The main objective of creating a post should be to make it as informative as possible.
 Your post should answer every single question that arises in your readers’ minds.

-In order to write a great post for your readers start with a well-researched layout.
+In order to write a great post for your readers to start with a well-researched layout.
 You cannot just pick a topic and start writing about it unless you have proper knowledge about it.

 Platforms like Medium, Quora, Twitter, LinkedIn are great sources to find relevant information through posts shared by others.

-Do thorough research and read posts shared by others on a similar topic.
+Do a thorough research and read posts shared by others on a similar topic.
 See if they know something that you did not know.
 Read similar posts written by other writers too.

 Make a list of all the new things that you learn from them.
 Now see if you can use them in your post.
 This will make your post more informative and readers love such content.

 You can also start your post with a fun fact, an intriguing question or a positive hope.
 This might make your readers cling on to the post till the end.